pkantue/molomolotech/E-Learning/Technical/Explainers/What is Technical Communication.md

 *[Outro music begins to play]*

-If you would like to get more practical knowledge to improve your technical communication or technical writing, you can join our online coaching group.
-The details are in the description of this video.
-Every week in that coaching group, we answer the questions participants have asked.
+If you would like to gain more practical knowledge to improve your technical communication or technical writing, you can join our online coaching group.
+We have a weekly group session, where industry experts share their knowledge with the participants.
+All the information is in the video's description.

-"Thanks for watching!
-If you found this helpful, don’t forget to hit the like button, subscribe, and let me know in the comments how technical communication has impacted your work.
-Ciao!"

 *[Outro fades out]*